Chrissie-e1/SyriaTel-Customer-Churn/README.md

 # Future Work
 Explore advanced machine learning techniques, such as deep learning or ensemble methods, to further improve predictive accuracy and model performance.

-# REPOSITORY STRUCTURE
+# Repository Structure
-• Data: Contains the raw CSV dataset ("bigml_59c28831336c6604c800002a.csv") from Syrian Tel Communication used for analysis.
+- Data: Contains the raw CSV dataset ("bigml_59c28831336c6604c800002a.csv") from Syrian Tel Communication used for analysis.
-• Notebooks: Includes Jupyter Notebooks detailing the entire analysis process.
+- Notebooks: Includes Jupyter Notebooks detailing the entire analysis process.
-• README.md: Provides an overview of the project.
+- README.md: Provides an overview of the project.
-• Presentation: Contains the presentation slides in pdf detailing the project findings.
+- Presentation: Contains the presentation slides in pdf detailing the project findings.